hksinha11/IplPrediction/ReadMe.md

  For running the project run workflow.py with the correct destination of data file.
- Make sure you have installed matplotlib and numpy installed.
+ Make sure you have installed matplotlib and numpy.